 Dear NEA members,

+I am honored to serve as your president.
 United, we will reclaim public education as a common good and transform it into a racially and socially just system that actually prepares every student—not one, not some, but every single student—to succeed in a diverse and interdependent world.
 Onward!

-Face to Face with NEA Members
+Face to Face With NEA Members

 What I'm Reading

 When I began teaching, an estimated 1 in 5,000 students were thought to have autism.
 Today, it’s 1 in 54.
 We can debate the reasons why, but I don’t think we have time for that.
 The urgent question is: How do we support students with autism, and do our systems work for all children?
 For answers, I recommend the new book, Hidden Brilliance: Unlocking the Intelligence of Autism, co-authored by Stanford professor Lynn Kern Koegel and Claire LaZebnik.
 It’s full of practical advice for parents and educators, rooted in solid child development research.

 I especially appreciated the chapter on how standardized tests are failing autistic children.
 Of course, they are!
 Educators have long understood that standardized tests are inaccurate and unfair and don’t measure what students know.
 (To learn more about building better alternatives for students, check out nea.org/testing.)